cessda/cessda.guidelines.public/platform/deployment-pipeline-details.md

 ## Overview

-Each component is built by Jenkins.
+Each  {% include glossary.html entry="component" %} is built by Jenkins.
 The build is controlled by a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/getting-started/#defining-a-pipeline-in-scm) located at the root of the components source code repository.
 The component's source code is scanned using [SonarQube](https://www.sonarqube.org/) to check code quality and identify any significant issues (such as lack of test coverage or known security vulnerabilities).